cleberMargarida/k-entity-framework/docs/features/outbox.md

 ## Usage

-Publishing a message with the outbox pattern is the same as regular publishing.
+Producing a message with the outbox pattern is the same as regular producing.
 The outbox middleware handles the rest.

 ```csharp
 // Start a database transaction